 Entry is free for members of MEAA.
 The cost of entering the award for non-members is $50 including GST.
 For inquiries about MEAA membership, please contact firstname.lastname@example.org or call 1300 656 513.

-Judges have the right to reject an entry which in their opinion does not comply with the requirements of the competition.
+Judges have the right to reject an entry that in their opinion does not comply with the requirements of the competition.
 The judges’ decision will be final.

 The entrant acknowledges that the Walkley Foundation and Our Watch may reproduce, broadcast and communicate materials submitted for the purpose of promoting the Award, conducting the presentation ceremony and making the finalists and winner entries available to the public and agrees and warrants that the Foundation may use the material for these purposes.